xmos/lib_spi/lib_spi/doc/rst/spi.rst

      * - *MOSI*
        - Master Output, Slave Input data line, driven by the master
      * - *MISO*
-       - Master Output, Slave Input data line, driven by the slave
+       - Master Input, Slave Output data line, driven by the slave
      * - *SS*
        - Slave select line, driven by the master